 Nicely illustrated with a good selection of black-and-white and full-color photographs and drawings.

 Highly recommended, for reference, or plain, enjoyable reading.

 — Lavender Magazine

-Robert Aldrich is Professor of European History at the University of Sydney.
-He is the author of The Seduction of the Mediterranean and Colonialism and Homosexuality and edited Gay Life and Culture.
+Robert Aldrich is a professor of European history at the University of Sydney.
+He is the author of several other books.